eordanis/CTTS--Service-Request-System/README.md

 ## Current Implementation
 This was a two students team project for Distributed Systems class at Kean University, NJ.

-Stephanie Eordanidis (https://github.com/eordanis) and I worked on this project together.
+Katriana Bastic (https://github.com/kbastic) and I worked on this project together.

 Client Technology Tracking System (CTTS) is an online tech support program for Coastline Systems Consulting, a fictional company that provides packaged IT solutions for their clients
 .